Think of it as Friends

-Not So Similar: Maxine, when Khadija says she is just like Regine because of her flirting.
+- Not So Similar: Maxine, when Khadijah says she is just like Regine because of her flirting.
 Max says she only does it for fun while Regine is in it for the money.

 Max: Greg called.

 Tell me this is not the Greg I'm thinking of.
 Tell me this is Greg the mailman.
 Tell me it's Greg the bald-headed barber.
-You better tell me it's Greg Brady.
+You better tell me it's Greg Brady

 Max: No it's the Greg.
 He left four messages on my machine today.

 Khadijah: Oh, that's nice.
 Don't call him back.